ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 ```

 3. Performance
 Let’s do a quick test to measure the performance gain from using quantization.
-Note that these performance gains (or lack of gains) will vary depending on the specific hardware in use.

 ```
 import copy